-- Severe headache.
+- severe headache

-- Abdominal pain (not discomfort).
+- abdominal pain (not discomfort)

-- Drainage of liquor from the vagina.
+- drainage of liquor from the vagina

-- Vaginal bleeding.
+- vaginal bleeding irrespective of amount

-- Reduced fetal movements.
+- reduced foetal movements

 A woman that experiences any of these symptoms should report immediately to her clinic or hospital with her MCR.

 2. Self-care in pregnancy